-Zach Warrick: What about what some are calling “virtual fatigue”, where participants start to lose focus or get tired rapidly in virtual spaces?
+Courtney Necessary: What about what some are calling “virtual fatigue”, where participants start to lose focus or get tired rapidly in virtual spaces?

 Vicki Estrin: That kind of fatigue is definitely real.
 Facilitators and participants get tired in different ways than in-person meetings.
 People get tired of being on-stage and on-camera.

 There is one philosophy in planning where you push participants to drive breakthroughs.
 I don’t find that this works well in virtual planning.
 People get tired and check out.

 In addition, there is change fatigue more generally, with the pandemic taking its toll on people.
 We must understand what is required to sustain interaction, balancing participants’ energy with the end results.
 We are all learning that what often worked pre-COVID does not work in the middle of COVID.

 Helen Lane: There are different styles of facilitation designed to balance energy levels.
 You can build in breaks and tell participants to reduce multitasking so they rest their eyes.
 If energy can be maintained, it can be impressive how far teams can go in short, iterative sessions.